masoodfaisal/ml-workshop/docs/setup.md

 - the OpenShift command line interface, _oc_ available [here](https://docs.openshift.com/container-platform/4.6/cli_reference/openshift_cli/getting-started-cli.html)

 ## Installation procedure

+If you are running this as a workshop, it is recommended you fork this repo as there are changes you can make to your instance of the repo, that will simplify the expeerience for the students.
+See section _Updating Tool URLs_ below.

 Do the following:
 - Clone this repo and change directory into the root dir, _ml-workshop_ & create a variable for this directory
 ```